Thomas-More-Digital-Innovation/BricksAndMore/documents/documentation.md

 users can be assigned the 'helper' role. users with this role can access all the dashboard pages.
 These pages contain the stats page and pages to add, edit and remove creations.

 ### Voting forms

+The voting should be as easy as possible for the visitors.
+After letting others test the voting, the refreshing of the page was annoying.
+This is why the voting is done using ajax.
+This way the page does not have to be refreshed after voting.

+Testing also revealed that buttons should be big and easy to press.

+Lastly scrolling all the way to the bottom was annoying.
+A search function was stickied to the top of the page so users can skip to any creation they want at all times

 - The voting forms are rendered by iterating over the creations because all the creations should have a voting form, whether or not there is a votingList, and thus a vote for that specific creation